quiltdata/t4/docs/Technical Reference.md

 1. An **subdomain that is as yet not mapped in DNS** where users will access Quilt on the web.
 For example `quilt.mycompany.com`.

-1. Available **CloudTrail Trails** in the region that you wish to host your stack ([learn more](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/WhatIsCloudTrail-Limits.html)).
+1. Available **CloudTrail Trails** in the region where you wish to host your stack ([learn more](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/WhatIsCloudTrail-Limits.html)).

 ### AWS Service Catalog